 Government Intervention Could Mean Extinction

 A natural extension to Bitcoin’s being digital and decentralized are the questions of how private it is and how the government will react to it.
-As bitcoin and cryptocurrencies at large continue to grow in popularity, it will be increasingly likely that governments will act to invade the privacy, prevent the use, or attempt to provide centralized alternatives to cryptocurrencies.
+As bitcoin and cryptocurrencies at large continue to grow in popularity, it will be increasingly likely that governments will act to invade privacy, prevent the use, or attempt to provide centralized alternatives to cryptocurrencies.
 This creates some real risks to crypto owners.

 We believe the likelihood of an increased regulatory landscape isn’t a remote possibility.
 Several of the world’s largest economies5 have publicly stated regulation intentions or have already taken action to restrict cryptocurrencies.
-Atop that list, the United States’ SEC chair stated that the agency will “continue to take our authorities as far as they go” and called on congress to close regulatory gaps in August of 2021.
+Atop that list, the United States’ SEC chair stated that the agency will “continue to take our authorities as far as they go” and called on Congress to close regulatory gaps in August of 2021.
 6 China has banned financial institutions and payment companies from providing any crypto-related services, and half of the country’s bitcoin miners are now inactive.
 7 One of the world’s largest crypto exchanges, Binance, was banned from operating in the U.K. and has received several warnings from Japan that it is operating without legal permission in the country.
-8 India has proposed legislation banning cryptocurrencies, criminalizing possession, issuance, mining, trading, and transferring crypto-assets altogether.
+8 India has proposed legislation banning cryptocurrencies, criminalizing the possession, issuance, mining, trading, and transferring crypto-assets altogether.
 9

 While lighter-handed forms of government regulation may prove helpful to cryptocurrencies’ broader institutional acceptance, it could still trigger selling by some of its largest existing owners—who seem to prioritize a lack of public oversight over all else.